 The goal is to have eight founding Alliance members acting as the initiators of the UDPN.
-The Alliance members are a diverse collection of organisations representing various verticals of the ecosystem from Blockchain technology firms and multinational banks to Central Banks and major payment providers.
+The Alliance members are a diverse collection of organisations representing various verticals of the ecosystem from technology firms and multinational banks to Central Banks and major payment providers.
+This core group forms the nucleus for an international alliance that is responsible for developing the roadmap, standards, governance, and commercialisation strategy for the UDPN.
 Each founding Alliance member has equal rights and is selected in such a way as to provide cross-geographical representation.
 The partners voluntarily invest resources into the UPDN, with core members conducting activities in a coordinated fashion.
-Any applicable income derived from the UDPN infrastructure will be equally shared between the UDPN alliance members.
+This decentralised governance structure ensures that no single party will be able to gain full control of the UDPN, and the UDPN always remains a neutral platform with equal rights for all members.
+All decisions are taken after voting by members, with appropriate voting thresholds set for different types of decision.
+There is no controlling entity, CEO or board of directors for the UDPN.
+This ensures that no single person, entity, organisation or sovereign government can take control of the network.
+The UDPN will establish a governing council, with each member having one representative.
+All members will take turns chairing this council on a quarterly basis.

 Being an advocate of an open-source ecosystem, the Alliance will be keeping the Validator Nodes and Business Nodes open-sourced.
 Additionally, the Alliance members will ensure UDPN developments remain within one single codebase.
 All member stakeholders will have access to the codebase and any related documentation at any given time, including during the development phases.